 This story made me:

-over 2 years ago David Barry DeLozier said:
+almost 3 years ago David Barry DeLozier said:

 Wow!
 This is awesome.
 Love the imagery of the vase shattering.
 Your voice is compelling, the story sad but not maudlin.
 This subject could come off depressing but there's a nice thread of optimism in it, in the way the narrator and her sister choose to look at the situation.
 Great job!
 I look forwards to reading more of your work.

-over 2 years ago Cecílie Zelenková said:
+almost 3 years ago Cecílie Zelenková said: